Gheben/AuthDropLdap/README.md

 Yes, by using the pairing feature with a shared room code.

 **SQLite or PostgreSQL - which one should I use?**
 - **SQLite**: Perfect for development, testing, and small deployments (< 50 users).
-Zero configuration required - just set `DB_TYPE=sqlite` and you're done!
+Zero configuration required - just set `DB_TYPE=sqlite` in `.env` and you're done!
+Use this for **local/manual installations**.
-- **PostgreSQL**: Recommended for production environments with many users, better performance, concurrent access, and enterprise features.
+- **PostgreSQL**: Recommended for production environments with many users, better performance, concurrent access, and enterprise features. **Automatically used in Docker deployments**.

+**Does Docker always use PostgreSQL?**
+Yes.
+The `docker-compose.yml` file has PostgreSQL hardcoded for production reliability.
+The `authdrop-postgres` container is created automatically when you run `docker compose up`, regardless of `.env` settings.
+This ensures optimal performance and scalability for containerized deployments.

+**Can I use SQLite with Docker?**
+No. Docker deployments are designed for production use with PostgreSQL.
+If you need SQLite, use the manual npm installation method instead.

 **Can I switch from SQLite to PostgreSQL later?**
 Yes!
 Both databases use the exact same schema.
 To migrate: